Dental Financing: Options And Alternatives To Consider

 Depending on your dentist, you may be able to negotiate a more affordable price for yourself.
-You can use the Fair Health Consumer Database to look up the average costs of certain dental procedures in your area, as well as their out-of-network or uninsured pricing.
-These comparable costs could help you convince your dentist to maybe lower their original price.
+You can use the Fair Health Consumer Database to find the average costs of certain dental procedures in your area, as well as their out-of-network or uninsured pricing.
+These comparable costs could help you convince your dentist to maybe their original price.

-If you’re uninsured, you could talk to your dentist about possible discount points, too.
+If you’re uninsured, you could talk with your dentist about possible discount points, too.

 Use Your Savings

 If you have an emergency fund, you could dip into your savings to pay for your dental procedure.
-It’s no fun taking from your savings, but if the procedure’s an emergency, that’s what the fund is for.
+It’s no fun taking from your savings, but if the procedure is an emergency, that’s what the fund is for.

 Visit Different Dentists

-If you’re concerned about those high costs of dental procedures, look into your dental financing options.
-It can sometimes be easiest to go directly through your dental provider, but you may qualify for better rates through third-party lenders if you have good credit.
+If you’re concerned about the high costs of dental procedures, be sure to explore your dental financing options.
+It can sometimes be easiest to go directly through your dental provider, but you may qualify for a better rate through a third-party lender if you have good credit.
 Otherwise, consider an alternative option.

-Need more financing help?
-Learn what type of loan you’ll need for any situation.
+Looking for more financing help?
+Discover the type of loan you’ll need for any situation.